kaisenlinux/manpages-dev/packages/nslookup.md

 INTERACTIVE COMMANDS
        host [server]
               This command looks up information for host using the current default server or using server, if specified.
 If host is an Internet address and the query type is  A  or  PTR, the name of the host is returned.
 If host is a name and does not have a trailing period (.), the search list is used to qualify the name.

               To look up a host not in the current domain, append a period to the name.

        server domain | lserver domain
               These commands change the default server to domain; lserver uses the initial server to look up information about domain, while server uses the current default server.
-If an au‐ thoritative answer cannot be found, the names of servers that might have the answer are returned.
+If an authoritative answer cannot be found, the names of servers that might have the answer are returned.

        root   This command is not implemented.